j2hn-oh/YOLO-EdgeBench/README.md

 ├── pidstat_estimation.log
 ├── pidstat_segmentation.log
 ├── pidstat_obb.log
-├── nsys_classification.log
-├── nsys_detection.log
-├── nsys_estimation.log
-├── nsys_segmentation.log
-├── nsys_obb.log
-├── nsys_classification.nsys-rep
-├── nsys_detection.nsys-rep
-├── nsys_estimation.nsys-rep
-├── nsys_segmentation.nsys-rep
-├── nsys_obb.nsys-rep
 ├── parsed_logs_all.xlsx
 ├── inference_plot.png
 ├── tegrastats_boxplot.png
+├── workload_boxplot.png
+└── nsys/
+    ├── nsys_classification.nsys-rep
+    ├── nsys_classification.sqlite
+    ├── nsys_classification_kernel.csv
+    ├── ...
+    ├── nsys_detection.nsys-rep
+    ├── nsys_detection.sqlite
+    ├── nsys_detection_kernel.csv
-└── workload_boxplot.png
+    └── ...
 ```

 ## 9. Notes

 - The current concurrent experiment executes five YOLO workloads and uses `CUDA_MPS_ACTIVE_THREAD_PERCENTAGE=20` for each workload.
-- The MPS active thread percentage controls the execution resources available to a CUDA context; it should not be interpreted simply as allocating a fixed 20% portion of the entire GPU to each workload.
+- The MPS active-thread percentage controls the execution resources available to a CUDA context; it should not be interpreted as allocating a fixed 20% physical portion of the entire GPU to each workload.
+- The isolated experiment runs the workloads sequentially with MPS disabled.
 - Nsight Systems reports are generated separately because each workload is executed as an independent profiling target.
+- Nsight Systems trace data are retained in `.nsys-rep` and SQLite formats, while selected trace categories are additionally exported to CSV.
 - `pidstat` measures resource usage for individual workload processes, whereas `tegrastats` measures system-level resource utilization.
 - Nsight Systems profiling introduces measurement overhead.
 Profiling results are primarily intended for analyzing CUDA execution behavior and should be interpreted with this overhead in mind.
-- TensorRT engine files should be regenerated for the target Jetson platform and TensorRT environment when the hardware or software environment changes.
+- TensorRT engines are generated on the target Jetson platform from the `.pt` models provided under `models/`.